 Interviewing practice is essential prior to your actual interview, whether it is for a job, internship, or graduate school.

 Human Ecology counselors offer interview workshops every academic semester.
-We will guide you through the process and provide important tips and strategies for effective verbal communication. (check the Human Ecology calendar)
+We will guide you through the process and provide important tips and strategies for effective verbal communication (check the Human Ecology calendar).
+You can also access additional tips and resources on the Career Development Toolkit Interviewing module.

-Mock interviews are offered in the Human Ecology Career Exploration Center, 162 MVR.
+Practice interviews are offered in the Human Ecology Career Exploration Center, 1203 MVR.
 You must sign up two days prior to your practice interview.
 Career Assistants will present questions relevant to the type of employment you are seeking, and will critique your responses and overall interview style.
 Videotaped sessions are available if you desire visual feedback.

 Before your actual employer interview, make sure you: